jackylaucf/HKU-MScCS-Capstone/README.md

 ---

-** Guideline for reproducing the results
+**Guideline for reproducing the results**

+*(A) Crawler*

+To run the data crawler, you will need to execute https://github.com/jackylaucf/HKU-MScCS-Capstone/blob/main/src/python/crawler/data_crawler_main.py.

+The enviornment setup can be found in another README.md file (https://github.com/jackylaucf/HKU-MScCS-Capstone/blob/main/src/python/crawler/README.md)

+*(B) Data preparation & cleansing*

 ---

 **Notice**